TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

      <value>jdbc:mysql://dev11:3306/metastore_db?createDatabaseIfNotExist=true</value>
      <description>
        JDBC connect string for a JDBC metastore.
-       To use SSL to encrypt/authenticate the connection, provide database-specific SSL flag in the connection URL.
+       To use SSL to encrypt/authenticate the connection, provide a database-specific SSL flag in the connection URL.
        For example, jdbc:postgresql://myhost/db?ssl=true for postgres database.
      </description>
    </property>